-I didn’t know how obsessed I was with the world – with the actual word “world” – until I went through my second book of poems and saw that I used the word at least 30 times.
+I didn’t know how obsessed I was with the world – with the actual word world – until I went through my last book of poems and saw that I used the word at least 30 times.
 Actually, another poet told me I used it 30 times but of course I went back and counted the words myself (because they were my words) to see if this was true.
 I’d never done anything like that – count how many times a word got used.
 I wonder if other poets do this?

 MFAW-VT student Janet Colson’s short play “Janet and Rico’s Fabulous (Fictional) Adventure at Golden Harvest” was performed at Lansing’s Renegade Theatre Festival as a part of the Renegade Ruckus, a 24-hour playwriting marathon.
 Janet’s play was the final play of the

 The Writer gave our very own all-faculty compilation, Alchemy of the Word, a nice shout-out.
 Congrats to all, especially the editors: Aimee, Kenny, and Nicky

 MFAW-VT alumnus Charlie Bondhus‘s second poetry collection, Divining Bones, has just been accepted for publication by Sundress publications.